ISO 9001 vs AS9100: What’s the Difference?

 Communication of safety risks

-ISO 9001 does not explicitly require these.
+ISO 9001 does not explicitly require these aerospace-level controls.

 3. Counterfeit Parts Prevention

-This is critical in aerospace and defense.
+This is particularly important in defense and aviation programs.

-ISO 9001 does not include this requirement.
+ISO 9001 does not include explicit counterfeit prevention requirements.

 4. Configuration Management

-AS9100 requires formal configuration management controls, especially for:
+AS9100 mandates formal configuration management controls covering:

 Engineering changes